 Best for: Smaller loan amounts.

-The Small Business Association’s (SBA) Microloan Program provides loans up to $50,000 for borrowers to purchase inventory, supplies, or equipment, or to use as working capital.
+The Small Business Administration (SBA) has a microloan program that provides loans up to $50,000 for borrowers to purchase inventory, supplies, or equipment, or to use as working capital loans.
 You don’t apply for this microloan directly through the SBA; instead, you will need to apply through a microloan intermediary.